 Luke Nickel is a Canadian composer based in Bristol.
 His residency will be themed around the words speaking sound hidden hearing, and will be an exploration—and a sonification—of often-hidden musical artefacts found in literature and recorded sonic documentation.
 This will include presentations of two voice-based works-in-progress, After Glen Gould and Literary Field Recordings.

-In addition, the writer Mary Paterson will be co-hosted by Arnolfini and Spike Island from January to March next year, on a residency supported by the Art Writers Group.
+In addition, the writer Mary Paterson will be co-hosted by Arnolfini and Spike Island from January to March this year, on a residency supported by the Art Writers Group.
 Mary is a writer, artist and producer who works between text, poetry and performance.
 Her work is widely published and ranges from articles in (for example) The Guardian to artists' books like the self-destructing A_Impossible Reader (Norwich Art Centre, 2010).
 Her practice is driven by collaboration and dialogue.
 She will be giving a talk/performance on Tuesday 21 Feb.
 Look out for further updates about her residency.